PPM Express Help Center

 1. Open the task menu by clicking on the ellipsis button that is available for each task on the right from the table view.

-2. Navigate to the Move to group option.
+2. Navigate to the Move to Group option.

 3. Select the required group, and the task will be moved there at once.